Brexit could make Britain highly attractive, says Axel Springer chief

 Britain's allies fear that its exit from the EU could mark a turning point in post-Cold War international affairs that will weaken the West in relation to China and Russia, undermine efforts toward European integration and hurt global free trade.

-Axel Springer, the publisher of Europe's largest daily Bild, cut its 2016 sales guidance in August as a drop in the British pound caused by the Brexit vote hit advertising revenues from Britain.
+Axel Springer (SPRGn.DE), the publisher of Europe's largest daily Bild, cut its 2016 sales guidance in August as a drop in the British pound caused by the Brexit vote hit advertising revenues from Britain.

 (Reporting by Guy Faulconbridge; editing by Michael Holden)